 Doctoral Programme in Law - Admission Criteria and Instructions for Applicants

-New doctoral candidates are admitted to the Doctoral Programme in Law two times a year.
-A maximum of 15 new doctoral candidates are admitted each year.
+New doctoral researchers are admitted to the Doctoral Programme in Law two times a year.
+A maximum of 15 new doctoral researchers are admitted each year.
 The electronic application form is open during the application period.
-The application form is open during application period.
-More information how to apply for Doctoral Training at the University of Turku is available in the page of University of Turku Graduate School (UTUGS).
+More information on how to apply for Doctoral Training at the University of Turku is available in the page of University of Turku Graduate School (UTUGS).

 The Dean of the Faculty of Law grants the right to pursue the Doctor of Laws degree to an applicant based on the proposal of the the Board of the Doctoral Programme in Law.